Medical Marijuana in Florida – How does this Affect Employees?

 Private Employees and Independent Contractors

 It is unclear how much legal protection employees will have under the new Florida law.
-The language of the statute seems intentionally vague regarding patient protections and/or discrimination in the workplace regarding on-going use of medicinal marijuana.
+The language of the statute seems intentionally vague regarding patient protections and discrimination in the workplace regarding the on-going use of medicinal marijuana.
 Marijuana is still deemed illegal under the federal Controlled Substances Act.
-The new Florida law does mention that employers do not have to make accommodations for “on-site use of medical marijuana”, meaning that even if employers give exemption to legal users of the drug, they do not have to allow smoking, ingesting, or “vaping” of the drug on their premises.
+The new Florida law does mention that employers do not have to make accommodations for “on-site use of medical marijuana.”
+Meaning that even if employers give exemption to legal users of the drug, they do not have to allow smoking, ingesting, or “vaping” of the drug on their premises.

 Other States’ Approach

-Massey & Duffy, PLLC is a civil law firm dedicated to protecting the rights and interested of employees in the Gainesville, Ocala and Lake City communities.
-Attorneys of Massey & Duffy have represented hundreds of clients in employment related cases such as FLSA, FLMA, Unpaid Overtime, Unpaid Wages, Employment Discrimination and the Fair Credit and Reporting Act.
+Massey & Duffy, PLLC, is a civil law firm dedicated to protecting the rights and interests of employees in the Gainesville, Ocala, and Lake City communities.
+Attorneys of Massey & Duffy have represented hundreds of clients in employment-related cases such as FLSA, FLMA, Unpaid Overtime, Unpaid Wages, Employment Discrimination, and the Fair Credit and Reporting Act.
 For a Free Consultation regarding your unique employment situation, please call our office at (352) 505-8900 or submit a contact request here.